KOBENDigital/IPRestrictor/README.md

 	"LogXForwardedFor": true,
 	"DataDbDSNName": "umbracoDbDSN"
 }

+Step 2: In the web-project Startup.cs file:
+- using Koben.IPRestrictor.Extensions;
+- In 'Configure(IApplicationBuilder app, IWebHostEnvironment env)':
+	- app.UseIPRestrictor();

 ## Migration
 If the package is configured to use the umbracoDbDSN, the migration will run automatically